kerautret/GTVimageVect/README.md

      - `git clone git@github.com:DGtal-team/DGtal.git`
      - `cd DGtal; mkdir build; cd build`
      - `cmake .. -DBUILD_TESTING=OFF -DBUILD_EXAMPLES=OFF -DCMAKE_BUILD_TYPE:string="Release";`
-     - `make;`
-     - Not mandatory `make install`.
+     - `make;` eventually:  `make install`.

-     - For any problem, don't hesitate to contact the DGtal team on the [GitHub repository](https://github.com/DGtal-team/DGtal)
+     For any problem, don't hesitate to contact the DGtal team on the [GitHub repository](https://github.com/DGtal-team/DGtal).
      On windows or more details see instructions [here](https://dgtal-team.github.io/doc-nightly/moduleBuildDGtal.html).
    - **cairo**
       The installation details (Linux/MacOS/Windows) are on the website: https://www.cairographics.org/download/
    - **boost programm options** by default the application use the package `libboost-program-options-dev`.
 You can use you default package manager to install it.

-The installation of the code is then easy:
+The installation of the code is then:
    - From the git command:
      - `git clone git@github.com:kerautret/GTVimageVect.git`
      - `cd GTVimageVect; mkdir build; cd build;`